techdev-VIK/My-Radiance-App/README.md

 * React with Redux Toolkit
 * Styling using Bootstrap
 * React Router for routes
+* Redux Persist: To persist state across browser sessions.
+* Axios: For making API requests.
 * Express & Node for API Repo Link
 * MongoDB using mongoose for data storage
+* Cloudinary: For image management and optimization.

 ## Functionalities